 Generally speaking, a seating bowl can be generated as a sweep using a profile and path.
-Typically, but not always, the path will be the line of focus in order to ensure consistent C-Values.
-The sweep path (line of focus) can be manually drawn as described in Step 2.
-The sweep profile on the other hand can be automated now that we have the values from Step 3.
+Typically, but not always, the path will be the line of focus to ensure consistent C-Values.
+The sweep path (line of focus) can be manually drawn, as described in Step 2.
+The sweep profile, on the other hand, can be automated now that we have the values from Step 3.
 There are multiple methods we can use to generate the profile curve:

-- Option 1 – Revit Project Environment.
-In this scenario we can use the ‘Stadium.ModelCurve’ node from the BVN package to create the sweep profile directly within the Revit project environment.
-This will create a polycurve in the XZ plane which will act as the sweep profile.
-Note, it is assumed that the stadium is centred around the Project Base Point.
+In this scenario, we can use the ‘Stadium.ModelCurve’ node from the BVN package to create the sweep profile directly within the Revit project environment.
+This method will create a polycurve in the XZ plane which will act as the sweep profile.
+Note, it is assumed that the Stadium is centred around the Project Base Point.
 If not, you’ll have to amend the script so that the sweep profile is translated into the correct position.
 Also, due to how Revit generates sweeps, it is unlikely that the sweep will work on a rectangular path.
-The path should have fillets or chamfers, which is actually more realistic, for Revit to generate the sweep.
+The path should have fillets or chamfers, which is more realistic, for Revit to generate the sweep.
 Once the sweep profile is created, we then have two main options for generating the sweep:

 Note that if you didn’t define the materials of the direct shape in Dynamo, you’ll need to modify the ‘Dynamo’ material properties.
 To do this, go Manage > Settings > Materials.

-While this method can be considered the most parametric in terms of pure Dynamo workflow in the sense that the results can be seen immediately within the Revit project, the end result is a less user friendly Revit element.
-In order to allow the greatest versatility and flexibility, this method is best avoided.
+While this method can be considered the most parametric in terms of pure Dynamo workflow in the sense that the results can be seen immediately within the Revit project, the result is a less user-friendly Revit element.
+To allow the greatest versatility and flexibility, this method is best avoided.

 Once the profile family has been loaded into the project, an in-place mass can then be created via a sweep.
 To do this, go Architecture > Build > Component > Model In-place, and set the family category to ‘Floors’.
 If the seating bowl profile needs to be updated in the future, simply re-run the Dynamo script in the profile family and reload (and overwrite) the family into the project.
 The sweep will then be automatically updated.